Tea for Two-Year-Olds: Holiday Teas in Philly and Beyond

 $65 per person

-The gorgeous Mary Cassatt Tea Room is always a nice choice for a special tea, but during the holidays they hold Teddy Bear Tea, with a menu of food and treats your kids will love.
+The gorgeous Mary Cassatt Tea Room is always a nice choice for a special tea, but during the holidays they hold Teddy Bear Tea, with a special menu of food and treats your kids will love.
 Kids can enjoy tea with their cuddle friend — or hot chocolate, if that’s more their speed — and midway through the tea, the kids will participate in a sweet gingerbread cookie decorating activity.
 Best of all, their teddy bear gets a seat of honor at the table!
 Forgot to bring your teddy bear?
-The hotel will provide a teddy bear guest for every child as a take-home gift.
+The hotel will provide a teddy bear guest (named Ritty) for every child as a take-home gift.
 Call Lacroix for reservations: 215-790-2533.

 The Dandelion, 124 S. 18th St.